 Even if the accident was partly your fault, your claim will not necessarily be barred.
 Florida applies a “pure comparative negligence” system, whereby:

-Although it is theoretically possible to recover 1% of your damages even if the accident was 99% your fault, you would still have to pay 99% of the other party’s damages, which would almost certainly leave you with a net loss.
+Although it is theoretically possible to recover 1% of your damages even if the accident was 99% your fault, you would still have to pay 99% of the other party’s damages.

 I was hit by an 18-wheeler, but the driver’s insurance is not enough to cover my claim.
 Can I claim against the trucking company?